-Only five percent of the sea floor has been explored, but even still, our limited research has shown us one thing for sure: there are some bone-chillingly creepy things in the oceans.
+Only about 10% of the seafloor has been explored, but even still, our limited research has shown us one thing for sure: there are some bone-chillingly creepy things in the oceans.
 From natural (but terrifying) formations and trenches to shipwrecks and weird creatures, there's some stuff lurking down there that should probably just be left alone.

 Diving into these weird under the sea places would feel like entering a sci-fi world or even a horror movie.
 These places are where people come face to face with terror, perils, and even death.
 Even a glimpse of some of these creepy places in the ocean is enough to induce a sense of dread.
 Let’s dive in anyway, shall we?

 The Mariana Trench Is the Deepest Point on Earth and We Have No Idea What All Is Down There

 The Mariana Trench contains the deepest known point on our planet.
 Only three people have been to the bottom of Mariana Trench’s deepest point, the Challenger Deep, which is 6.83 miles (10.99 kilometers) deep.